Day 82: Transit to the South Island

 While waiting to board the ship, a familiar hiker (whom I saw on the bus, but couldn’t quite place) said hi.
 It was “Dash”, whom I’d met several times on the Continental Divide Trail, most notably in Pinedale, WY, and then again several times in New Mexico.
 We very briefly caught up.

 Our ship, a large car ferry, left right on-time.
 As its engines powered up and the deck started rumbling as the ship pulled away from the dock, many car alarms went off.
-One of them continued to go off for at least three next hour; I guess it took the owners a while to realize the racket it was making.
+One of them continued to go off for at least the next hour; I guess it took the owners a while to realize the racket it was making.

 Departing Wellington